lectures2248/Python-Lectures/Python Data Analysis/class_004/readme.md

-# Pandas Class 1: Real Sales Analysis with Superstore_Sales.csv
+# Real Sales Analysis with Superstore_Sales.csv

 Pandas gives us a **DataFrame**, a table with rows and columns that we control with Python code.
 One column of it is called a **Series**.
 That is all the theory we need.
 Open the file and start asking questions.